pineman/pineman.github.io/notes/notes.md

 * do not define two callbacks with the same method name. use a -> { lambda }. https://code.jjb.cc/you-can-t-declare-after_-_commit-or-after_commit-callbacks-for-the-same-method-more-than-once
 * keyset pagination: instead of using the offset of limit... offset, we basically give the offset in the WHERE, so psql can jump straight to it using a BTree index.
 * gem for postgresql cursors: https://github.com/afair/postgresql_cursor
+* `retry` seems like a good idea but it's an infinite loop waiting to happen. always bound it with retries

 ## RSpec
 * run one test only: `rspec ./spec/controllers/groups_controller_spec.rb:42`